sandboxxapp/ios-swiftui-programming-challenge/README.md

 > This exercise must be performed in **Swift**.
 >
-> Third party libraries may be used, but must be consumed using any Package Manager except for Cocoapods
+> Third party libraries may be used, but must be consumed using any Package Manager (Swift Package Manager Preffered)

 ## Candidate Requirements
 * The candidate must arrive to the interview with a machine setup running the latest Xcode version from the App Store.